 Families who have English as an additional language

 The nursery is committed to ensuring all families feel welcome and included in the setting and we have adopted certain practices to help support families with EAL.
-We also support children within the setting by using lots of visual aids, signing, props and puppets, labels and signs in home languages, multi-language books and tapes and finding out key words to help with communication to name but a few.
+We also support children within the setting by using lots of visual aids, signing, props and puppets, labels and signs in home languages, multi-language books and tapes and finding out key words to help with communication, to name but a few.

-Induction and Transitions
+Induction and transition

-The nursery operates an ‘open-door’ policy with regard to discussing any concerns with parents and we are committed to working together to resolve any problems or worries about a child or the care that they receive.
+The nursery operates an open-door policy with regard to discussing any concerns with parents; and we are committed to working together to resolve any problems or worries about a child or the care that they receive.

-If a parent has a concern about their child they are encouraged to speak to their child’s key person.
-Any other issues regarding the nursery should be taken to the nursery manager who can organise a meeting, if appropriate, to discuss them.
+If a parent has a concern about their child, they are encouraged to speak to their child’s key person.
+Any other issues regarding the nursery should be taken to the nursery manager, who can organise a meeting, if appropriate, to discuss them.
 If the parent is unhappy with the outcome and feels it has not been successfully resolved, they should follow the nursery’s complaints procedure.